best-digital-nomad-insurance-kenya

 Jonathan Heavens

-• SafetyWing provides budget-friendly coverage at $56.28 per 4 weeks, perfect for nomads exploring East Africa from Kenya
+• SafetyWing provides travel and health cover in one plan from $62.72 per 4 weeks, suited to nomads exploring East Africa from Kenya

 • Kenya's English-speaking environment eliminates language barriers while offering excellent value for nomads